 Same food, half land

 Now, a new study in the journal Nature Sustainability it is revealing that we may be able to produce the same amount of food using half of the cultivated land.
-The study is conducted by the researcher Christian Folberth and his colleagues from the International Institute for Applied Systems Analysis in Austria.
+The study is conducted by the researcher Christian Folberth and his colleagues at the International Institute for Applied Systems Analysis in Austria.

 Scientists reveal a scenario that brings crop yields from poorer countries to the level of those from richer countries.
 "Crops can be optimized in the use of space and fertilizers to reduce land waste and pollution by 50% for the same production, or double production without further damage to nature."